Croatia is a partner country under the Vienna Initiative NPL framework.

 As of June 2016, non-performing loans (“NPLs”) amounted to €5.3 billion, for a NPL ratio of 14.8% and a NPL coverage ratio of 65.7%.
 Corporates (excluding government) made up 66% of the NPL stock while household NPLs were 32% of the gross NPLs.

 A new bankruptcy law was adopted in June 2015 aimed at shortening the bankruptcy procedures and strengthening creditors’ control over the process.
 The government also introduced personal bankruptcy for citizens and entrepreneurs who are unable to meet liabilities for three consecutive months, and a one-off tax incentive is in place in 2017 to help banks clean up their balance sheets.

 The World Bank and the EBRD are closely involved in supporting the authorities under the Vienna Initiative framework, seeking to identify and support overcoming obstacles in the prudential, accounting, tax, and legal framework.
 A first workshop on out-of-court restructuring took place in November 2016 and sought to encourage banks to increase collaboration towards NPL resolution..

 Assessment of NPL Burden and Corporate Debt Distress

-IMF, Republic of Croatia, Country Report No. 15/163, 2015 Article IV Consultation – Press Release, Staff Report and Statement by the executive director for the Republic of Croatia,
+IMF, Republic of Croatia, Country Report No. 16/187, 2016 Article IV Consultation – Press Release, Staff Report and Statement by the executive director for the Republic of Croatia

-European Investment Bank, CESEE Bank Lending Survey, H1 2016
+European Investment Bank, CESEE Bank Lending Survey, H2 2016

 National reforms and support by the international organisations

 Highlights of significant measures implemented recently